Medically reviewed by Drugs.com. Last updated on Feb 16, 2023.

 Store the medicine vial in the original carton at room temperature.
 Keep the carton away from heat, moisture, and direct light.
 Do not freeze.

 Store the mixed solution in the refrigerator for 5 days, away from direct light.
 Keep the medicine from freezing.
 Any medicine that has been frozen should be thrown away.
-Mixed solutions can be stored at room temperature (up to 25 degrees C) for no more than 48 hours.
+Mixed solutions can be stored at room temperature (up to 25°C) for no more than 48 hours.
 Discard the mixed solution if it is kept in the refrigerator for more than 5 days or at room temperature for more than 48 hours.

-Precautions While Using Flolan
+Precautions while using Flolan

 It is important that your doctor check your progress at regular visits.
 This will allow your doctor to make sure the medicine is working properly and to change the dosage if needed.
+Blood tests may be needed to check for unwanted effects.

 Report any signs of infection or reaction at the catheter site to your doctor right away.
 Also, if you develop a sudden fever, contact your doctor as soon as possible.